 Examines the nature of nursing knowledge.
 Students critically reflect on the historical, sociopolitical and philosophic forces influencing nursing knowledge.
 A variety of conceptual models of nursing are explored as well as their utility for practice.
 Course credit exclusion: AK/NURS 3700 6.00 (prior to Summer 1997), HH/NURS 3040 3.0, HH/NURS 1511 3.00.
 Open to: students enrolled in the Post-RN IEN BScN program, or with permission of undergraduate director.
-Notes: AK/HH/NURS 3010 3.00 plus AK/HH/NURS 3020 3.00 are equivalent to AK/HH/NURS 3700 6.00.
+Notes: AK/HH/NURS 3010 3.00 plus AK/HH/NURS 3700 6.00.
 Note: A minimum grade of 5.00 (C+) is required in this course for the BScN degree.